 From the molecule to the stellar cosmos, my sculptures reflect nature’s structure and its networks.
-I have a lifelong fascination with collecting natural objects as a science geek, and that has influenced environmental themes in my artwork.
-My impulse to study fossils, flowers and seed pods is as strong as my obsession to experiment with finding meaning from them.
-I imagine that these surrounding objects show promise in a symbolic language for guiding our awareness.
+In particular I have been “geeking out” over geology and botany ever since I was a kid.
+My fascination in these sciences have influenced environmental themes in my artwork.
+My impulse to study fossils, flowers and seed pods is as strong as my obsession to experiment in finding meaning from them.
+I imagine that these relics show promise in a symbolic language for guiding our awareness.
 My idea is to translate this language into visual forms with materials composed of concrete, metal, stone, burlap, plaster, wood, and hardware.